VigneshRamasamy1990/BQGCPAtlas/README.md

 Before you start using this application, ensure that you have the necessary software and libraries installed.
 Follow these steps to set up your development environment.

-# Pre-Request Instructions

-Before you start using this application, ensure that you have the necessary software and libraries installed.
-Follow these steps to set up your development environment.

 ## 1. Python

 Make sure you have Python installed on your system.
 If not, you can use the following command to install Python 3 using Homebrew (Mac users):